albertbellonch/page_speed/README.md

 Usage
 -----

+You have to get your API key first through [here](http://code.google.com/intl/en-EN/apis/pagespeedonline/v1/getting_started.html), then set it to the gem:

+    page_speed -k YOUR_KEY

-Just execute it against any website you can imagine:
+After that, just execute page_speed against any website you can imagine:

     page_speed URL